dredozubov/polyrhythmix/README.md

 # Installation

-For Rust developers (or other people who has cargo on their machine):
+For Rust developers (or other people who have cargo on their machine):

 ```
 cargo install polyrhythmix